A Concise Case for Reformed Infant Baptism

 Reasons for Infant Baptism

-With this understanding of baptism, what is the strongest case for infant baptism?
-It’s ultimately built on three foundational pillars:
+With this understanding in place, what is the strongest case for infant baptism?
+It rests on three convictions:

 1. The Children of Believers Are Members of the Covenant of Grace